cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/IGMP_and_MLD_Snooping.md

 author: Unknown
 weight: 131
 pageID: 8362696
+aliases:
+ - /old/IGMP_and_MLD_Snooping.html
 ---
 # IGMP and MLD Snooping

-<span id="src-8362696_indexterm-A2E87E9BB6A2DC0EF80537DEF34B59BD">IGMP
-(Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping are implemented in the bridge driver in the Cumulus Linux kernel and are enabled by default. </span>IGMP snooping processes IGMP v1/v2/v3 reports received on a bridge port in a bridge to identify the hosts which would like to receive multicast traffic destined to that group.
+IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping are implemented in the bridge driver in the Cumulus Linux kernel and are enabled by default.
+IGMP snooping processes IGMP v1/v2/v3 reports received on a bridge port in a bridge to identify the hosts which would like to receive multicast traffic destined to that group.

 {{%notice note%}}